ZonyLaw/ZonyLaw/README.md

 - 👯 In a team of three at Le Wagon, we created a web solution to upcylcing junk and connecting poeple with talents in the community.
 Check out this website at http://www.valuejunk.site/.
 Details of the code can be found at github: https://github.com/fservignat/valuejunk.

 - 🍲 I developed the front-end of a **Food Ording App**.
-This is show case my React skills using key concepts such as routes, navigation, components, and context hooks.
+This show case my React skills using key concepts such as routes, navigation, components, and context hooks.

 <h3 align="left">Ongoing Developments</h3>
 <p align="left">
 </p>

 - 👯 I’m looking to collaborate on creating a **Trading Alert App**.
-I have started testing some api and concepts.
-This app will focus on alerts giving flexiable options for the users to track the market.
-The tool to use will be Python Django given Python is good back-end language and Django provides a fast easy way to building a front-end.
+I have started testing some API and structuring the SQL database.
+This app will focus on alerts giving flexiable options for the users to track the market and keep a record of their performance.
+The tool will be Python Django given Python is good back-end language and Django provides a fast easy way to building a front-end.

 - :bulb: I am always on the look out for good ideas and put myself in people's shoes to see what they need and missing.
 I love to explore my creativity side through story telling and use technologies to deliver products to improve business operations.